iAmSpace/CheatBreaker/README.md

 Forge 1.7.10 is no longer downloadable through AWS and therefore development cannot continue of this sole 1.7.10 repository.
 If you have any questions or inquiries, message me on Discord, iAmSpace#0777 (`201022516506918912`)

+If my username above does not work you can find me by going to [this website](https://discord.id/) and pasting in the ID provided above.

 *Though, I am still finding ways to make Forge 1.7.10 work.*

 ---